easypanel-io/website/docs/05-templates/memos/index.md

 ## Description

-memos is a lightweight, self-hosted memo hub that provides privacy, security, and reliability.
-It allows users to keep their own data and supports plain text with Markdown.
-The app is customizable and open source, and all features are free forever.
-Contributions are welcome from the open-source community.
+Memos is a privacy-first, lightweight note-taking service designed to easily capture and share your great thoughts.
+With its focus on privacy, all data generated is saved in the SQLite database file, ensuring that you keep your own data by yourself.
+The app supports plain text with markdown, allowing you to save all content as plain text, not HTML, while also supporting a variety of useful markdown syntax.
+Despite being lightweight, Memos is powerful, utilizing a Go + React.js + SQLite architecture.
+The app is customizable, allowing you to modify the server name, icon, description, system style, and execution script.
+Memos is open source and free forever, embodying the belief that open source is the future.
+It offers a RESTful API for third-party services, enabling integration and new possibilities.
+With Memos, you can embrace a future where creativity knows no boundaries.

 ## Benefits

-- Privacy First: Keep your own data by yourself.
-All data generated at runtime is saved in the SQLite database file.
+- Privacy First: Memos is a privacy-first note-taking service.
+It allows you to keep your own data by yourself.
+All data generated at runtime is saved in the SQLite database file, ensuring your notes and thoughts are kept private and secure.
-- Customizable: You can customize the server name, icon, description, custom system style, and execution script.
-- Open Source: All code is open source on GitHub.
+- Lightweight but Powerful: Despite its lightweight package, Memos is a powerful tool.
+It uses a Go + React.js + SQLite architecture, providing a robust and efficient platform for capturing and sharing your thoughts.
-- Free Forever: All features are free forever and will never be charged.
+- Free Forever: Memos is completely free.
+All features are available without any charges, allowing you to capture and share your thoughts without any financial constraints.

 ## Features

-- Privacy First: memos ensures privacy by keeping all data generated at runtime saved in the SQLite database file.
-- Plain Text with Markdown: All content in memos is saved as plain text with support for useful Markdown syntax.
+- Plain Text with Markdown: Memos saves all content as plain text, not HTML.
+It supports a wide range of useful markdown syntax, making note-taking simple and efficient.
-- Lightweight but Powerful: memos is built using Go + React.js + SQLite architecture, making it lightweight yet powerful.
-- Customizable: Users can customize the server name, icon, description, custom system style, and execution script in memos.
+- Customizable: Memos is highly customizable.
+You can personalize the server name, icon, description, system style, and execution script to suit your preferences.
-- Open Source: memos is completely open source on GitHub, allowing users to contribute and improve the app.
-- Free Forever: All features in memos are free forever and will never be charged.
+- Open Source: Memos is an open-source application.
+It believes in the future of open source, and all its code is available on GitHub.

 ## Links